isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 #### 10. Why do children need to take the COVID-19 Polymerase Chain Reaction test (“PCR test”)?

 Regardless of age, infected individuals can transmit [COVID-19](https://www.moh.gov.sg/covid-19/faqs) to other members of the community if undetected.
-As part of border health control measures to detect cases early and minimise the public health risk of community transmission,.
+As part of border health control measures to detect cases early and minimise the public health risk of community transmission.
 COVID-19 testing is extended to inbound travellers aged 7 and above (in that calendar year).

 #### 11. My child is very sensitive/has frequent nosebleeds.
 Can he/she be excused from the SHN+ exit swab?